minosys-jp/linux_watcher/README.md

 ## Caution!!

-The current version only targeted for the x86-64 CPU architecture.
+The current version only targeted to the x86-64 CPU architecture.
 For Arm64, you should rewrite source code in the graph.cc:

 ```c++